-The proprietor made similar objections in its six other pending appeal cases before the same Board in various compositions, but having the same chairman and/or rapporteur.
+The proprietor made similar objections in its six other pending appeal cases before the same Board in various compositions, but having the same chairman.

 - III.
 The Board in the composition responsible for the appeal considered the objection admissible.
-For the purposes of taking the decision on suspected partiality, the chairman was replaced by his alternate. - IV.
-The Board in its new composition invited, pursuant to Article 3(2) RPBA, the chairman to present comments as to whether there was a reason for exclusion.
-The chairman duly provided comments.
+For the purposes of taking the decision on suspected partiality, the chairman and the rapporteur were replaced by their alternates. - IV.
+The Board in its new composition invited, pursuant to Article 3(2) RPBA, the chairman and the rapporteur to present comments as to whether there was a reason for exclusion.
+The chairman and the rapporteur duly provided comments.